 So while the Steam Deck has its downfalls, many of the issues I see are either open for modders to fix, or Valve is already on the case with continual software adjustments.
 This is a company that really listens to its customers, and although it has yet to bless us with Half Life 3, I for one am grateful that the devs are spending their time on bringing PC gaming into a new light.

 Steam Deck kind of lives in a whole world of its own, without compare.
-The biggest issue around Steam Deck is availability, but a handheld that you can get ahold of much more easily is the Nintendo Switch OLED model.
-It's a great alternative, although it's a completely different product without that PC-gamer focus.
+As handhelds go, the most obvious alternative is the Nintendo Switch OLED model.
+It's a great console, although it's a completely different product without that PC-gamer focus.
 That's no bad thing, though, as there's a whole heap of amazing Nintendo first-party titles on the console that mean it should be in any gamers' arsenal.